typeorm/typeorm/docs/dynamodb.md

 -   [Using the `GlobalSecondaryIndex` annotation](#using-the-globalsecondaryindex-annotation)

 ## DynamoDB support

-TypeORM has basic DynamoDB support.
+TypeORM DynamoDB support is in BETA!
-Most of TypeORM functionality is RDBMS-specific, this page contains all DynamoDB-specific functionality documentation.
+Most of TypeORM functionality is RDBMS-specific,
+This page contains all DynamoDB-specific functionality documentation.

 ## Defining entities and columns